pauljonescodes/Rutgers-University-Notes/Philosophy/Survey in Epistemology.md

 	more intelligent, and more evidentially informed about matters pertaining to $D$ than $S_1$.

+Peerhood

-> If you have the general idea of what peer hood, it is not being
+:   > If you have the general idea of what peer hood, it is not being
 	> explained well by the usual definitions.
 For instance, consider the
 	> actual peers that do not believe they are peers.
 Alternatively,
 	> that the peers believe they are peers but are not justified in
 	> believing that (and it's false).

+:   Feldman (2007): intelligence; reasoning powers; background information, etc.

+:   Goldman (2012): Feldman’s (above) criteria; both parties exchange
+	evidence and discuss the matter; neither party withholds information from the other

+:   Kelly (2010): parties should assess relevant evidence equally well;
+	they should have comparable track records in making reliable judgments in the relevant domain.

 ![Goldman's picture of Peer Disagreement](../img/pic_se_pd.png)